Adri6336/gpt-voice-conversation-chatbot/README.md

 The moderation uses both OpenAI's moderation tool and NLTK.
 Combined, they hope to prevent the use of GPT-3 that is outside of OpenAI's useage policy.
 This is not an infaliable method though, so please exercise caution with what you give GPT-3.

+Please not that outages or latency problems with the moderation api will prevent you from using this chatbot.
+If you must talk with the bot while
+OpenAI is having issues, please edit the chatbot.py file to exclude the "not self.flagged_by_openai(text)" condition.
+I do not recommend this though.

 # Planned Features